Superfoods are a buzzy topic in the New Year. But what actually deems a food to be a “superfood?”

-Oats contain a specific type of fiber, beta-glucan, which helps rid the body of unwanted cholesterol.
+Oats are complex carbohydrates that provide long-lasting energy.
+Oats also contain a specific type of fiber, beta-glucan, which helps rid the body of unwanted cholesterol.
 This means that oats are great for heart health!

 Chia Seeds are rich in fiber and omega-3 fats, promoting healthy digestion, high energy levels, and a feeling of fullness between meals and snacks.
 Whether ground or whole, these tiny seeds plump in liquid, making them a great addition to oatmeal, dry cereal, and smoothies.
 Bonus: These seeds are a great source of calcium, which promotes bone health – great for preventing stress fractures!

 Yogurt helps to balance meals and as a food rich in protein, contains essential amino acids for muscle growth.
 Yogurt is also a wonderful source of calcium and vitamin D to support strong bones.